robinheghan/hugsql-postgres-async/README.md

   (:require [hugsql.core :as hugsql]
             [hugsql.adapter.postgres-async :as ps-adapter]))

+(hugsql/def-db-fns "fns.sql")
 (hugsql/set-adapter! (ps-adapter/hugsql-adapter-postgres-async))
-(hugsql/def-db-fns "fns.sql")
 ```

 ## Usage

-The [HugSQL](https://github.com/layerware/hugsql) is the definitive guide.
-The only difference is that this adapter returns `core.async` channels and only works with postgres.
+The [HugSQL](https://github.com/layerware/hugsql) documentation is the definitive guide.
+The difference is that this adapter returns `core.async` channels with the result or an exception.
+This adapter uses `postgres.async`, so naturally it only works with postgres.

-Only exceptions from the database are returned on the channel.
-Exceptions thrown by `hugsql` are handled ... how - TBD?.